 The bad news is that the Oregon Dept of Transportation is still working to connect different segments of the State Trail.
 In the meantime, cyclists following the Oregon side of the Lewis & Clark trail by Adventure Cycling are directed to ride on two 10-mile segments of Interstate 84.
 This is the first time I’ve ridden on the shoulder of a US interstate highway, and it wasn’t as bad as I had feared.
 For the first couple of miles, the right lane was closed to cars (since they’re constructing the State Trail alongside it), and I had a long row of orange cones between me and highway traffic.
 After the construction zone, those cones went away, but most of the time there was a generous 6-foot shoulder.
 Kind of surprised how my average speed on I-84 crept up to 18 mph, probably due to a combination of a generous tailwind, smooth road surface, and an adrenaline rush to get off the damn highway as quickly as possible.
 Still, while trucks zipping by at 70 mph does not bother me, I fully understand that most people do NOT enjoy riding on an interstate highway.
 While we wait for the Oregon DOT to connect more segments of the State Trail, consider these alternatives.
 First, the Adventure Cycling Lewis & Clark trail offers a Washington State option (though it involves State Highway 14, which also has some traffic, and fewer services than the Oregon side, in my view).
 Second, see how this cyclist arranged for the Columbia Area Transit Dial-A-Ride service on the Oregon side, between Cascade Locks and Hood River.

-Sidenote: If you review the comments on this post, you’ll see some disgruntled readers (“Steve” aka my neighbor Bill, and my cycling/blogging friend Sylvia) who have pointed out that my journey has not yet included any bakeries.
+Sidenote: In previous comments on this post, some disgruntled readers (“Steve” aka my neighbor Bill, and my cycling/blogging friend Sylvia) who have pointed out that my journey has not yet included any bakeries.
 Rest assured, the hunt continues.
 But since leaving Portland two days ago, my journey has taken me into rural Oregon, and it’s not like they have drive-by bakeries at every exit on I-84!
 For example, tonight I’m in Biggs Junction, a truck stop town with a population of 22.
 Jack’s Mini Mart closed and is up for sale.
 Tomorrow will be a long ride through an even more rural stretch.
 Stay tuned for future bakery updates.

 Thu May 23: Day 3